 Your brand is unique, so there’s no need to stick to every standard metric or question – cherry pick the ones that give you the most valuable data.
 There are some that we would recommend considering:

-Awareness: The first step towards building brand equity, and often reported to the C-suite as a measure of brand performance.
+The first step towards building brand equity, and often reported to the C-suite as a measure of brand performance.
 It’s a measure that matters to all brands.

 Awareness can take three forms:

-Top of mind: this is the first brand consumers recall when given a category cue, e.g. ‘Think about supermarkets in your area.
+Top of mind: This is the first brand consumers recall when given a category cue, e.g. ‘Think about supermarkets in your area.
 Which one first comes to mind?’
 [Consumer writes open text].

-Spontaneous: of other brands, as well as the one top of mind, e.g. ‘What other supermarkets in your area come to mind?
+Spontaneous: Awareness of other brands, as well as the one top of mind, e.g. ‘What other supermarkets in your area come to mind?
 Please list up to 3 more supermarkets.’
 [Consumer writes an open text list of three more supermarkets]

-Aided: recognition when prompted by a stimulus such as a brand name or logo.
+Aided: Recognition when prompted by a stimulus such as a brand name or logo.
 [Consumer selects] For example:

-Consideration: This is a useful measurement as it asks about consumers’ future behavior.
+This is a useful measurement as it asks about consumers’ future behavior.
 It measures in both absolute and relative terms:

-Absolute consideration: measures the likelihood of choosing a brand in the future [Consumers select from a Likert Scale] For example:
+Measures the likelihood of choosing a brand in the future [Consumers select from a Likert Scale] For example:

-Relative consideration: This measures how likely your brand is to be a consumer’s ‘back-up plan’, behind the one they use regularly, e.g. ‘if your favorite brand isn’t available, which other brands would you consider?’
+This measures how likely your brand is to be a consumer’s ‘back-up plan’, behind the one they use regularly, e.g. ‘if your favorite brand isn’t available, which other brands would you consider?’
 [Consumers can write open text answers, mentioning, we hope, your brand].